tomhallmain/simple_image_compare/README.md

 To bypass the move marks window, use the Ctrl+R or Ctrl+E shortcuts to immediately run the previous and penultimate actions respectively on the current selection.

 ## Limitations

+Importantly, it is not currently possible to undo a delete action, however unless the delete folder is explicitly set to null in the config it is likely the deleted items will be saved in a trash folder before being fully removed.

 This is a very simple app.
 It is primarily meant for personal use but could be adapted for more intensive use cases.